StarRocks/starrocks/docs/data_source/catalog/hudi_catalog.md

     | gcp.gcs.use_compute_engine_service_account | false             | true                  | Specifies whether to directly use the service account that is bound to your Compute Engine. |
     | gcp.gcs.impersonation_service_account      | ""                | "hello"               | The service account that you want to impersonate.            |

-  - Make a service account (named as meta service account) impersonate another service account (named as data service account):
+  - Make a service account (temporarily named as meta service account) impersonate another service account (temporarily named as data service account):

     ```SQL
     "gcp.gcs.service_account_email" = "<google_service_account_email>",